-To start earning money directly through YouTube, you must have a least 1,000 subscribers and 4,000 watch hours in the past year.
-Once you reach that, you can apply to YouTube’s Partner Program and monetize your channel.
+To start earning money directly through YouTube, you must have at least 1,000 subscribers and 4,000 watch hours in the past year, or 1,000 subscribers with 10 million valid public Shorts views within the past 90 days.
+Once you reach either of those, you can apply to YouTube’s Partner Program and monetize your channel.

 One area where you can make money as a beginner with a small number of subscribers is affiliate marketing.
 Niches like food reviews, product openings, and top [X] lists are popular topics for YouTubers.
 You can earn money when they purchase affiliate products from your video, versus an ad click or video view.

 How much money do YouTubers make per year?